 Fourthly, it allows process analysis: determining where inefficiencies lie, and detecting where processes can be optimized and/or automated.

 Fifthly, some standards require that organization processes be defined (for instance ISO 9001, CMMI level 3, Sarbanes–Oxley Act…)

 Defining standard processes does not necessarily mean that practices cannot be tailored by users for a specific context (so that practices can be efficient in every context).
-In fact it depends on the kind of process you model: if you model manufacturing processes, you certainly do not want that process to be tailored, but if you model software Agile processes, tailoring is crucial.
-Eunomia Process Builder lets you define tailoring information.
+In fact it depends on the kind of process you model: if you model manufacturing processes, you certainly do not want that process to be tailored, but if you model Agile processes, tailoring is crucial (You can even decide that process repository is only provided as a guideline / an example) Eunomia Process Builder lets you define tailoring information.

 Why do you need business process modeling and process website generation?

 Of course, processes can be defined by a set of Word or PowerPoint documents, but using a business process modeling tool has many advantages.

 Perhaps the most important point is that business process modeling provides users with easy access to information: information is structured and presented with a homogeneous look and feel.
 Processes can be read hierarchically from a high level overview to a high level of detail.

 Using visual representation of processes (UML activity diagrams or BPMN collaboration diagrams) improves the readability of the processes and the ease of process definition.

 Different process views can be generated for different needs without duplicating the source information.
 For instance if you model a Software Development Life Cycle, you can define views according to process area for training purposes (by process area we mean for instance project management, supplier management, configuration management, quality assurance, requirement development and management and software engineering…).
 But these process area processes are only views of the Software Development Life Cycle process that contains all the activities.
 In the case of less coupled processes, you can also design a view that presents the collaboration between the processes.